 Building muscle mass is another vital aspect of exercise.
 I’m not talking about “bulking up” like a bodybuilder; rather, I’m referring to the production of lean muscle tissue that comes from targeted, repeated exercise – particularly weight-bearing exercise.

 Building lean muscle mass helps more than your looks and your bones; it may hold the key to a long life, according to an insightful study.

 Study: Building Muscle Mass Through Exercise May Hold The Key To Long Life

 A study conducted at the University of California at Los Angeles (UCLA) and published in the American Journal of Medicine, states that the “gold standard” of measuring body composition, the body mass index (BMI), doesn’t present the whole picture of your physical configuration.
 Most notably, BMI is a poor predictor of health outcomes.

-Apparently, BMI alone doesn’t accurately predict the outcome of preventative positive health measures, such as a pH-balanced diet and regular exercise (key elements of the Save Our Bones Program).
+Apparently, BMI alone doesn’t accurately predict the outcome of preventative positive health measures, such as a pH-balanced diet and regular exercise (key elements of the Osteoporosis Reversal Program).
 Rather, UCLA researchers discovered that overall body composition, not just BMI, gives a much more accurate picture of the future of your health.
 Here’s how the study was conducted.